jamesfolberth/stem-camp-deploy/nfs/README.md

 2. We need to create a security group that opens up TCP 2409 inside the VPC, which is used by NFS clients.
    We're currently running security groups that are open on all ports inside the VPC.(could you explain where this security group is?)

-3. Now create a new EFS.(leave everything on default?)
+3. Now create a new EFS.
+You can leave most of the options as default however make sure that you are assigning the correct security group to the VPC or the EFS won't mount.

 4. [EFS](http://docs.aws.amazon.com/efs/latest/ug/mount-fs-auto-mount-onreboot.html) gives us the mount command to use and also an entry for `/etc/fstab`.
-   Put the following in `/etc/fstab`(on which instance?):
+   Put the following in `/etc/fstab` on each of the instances that will use nfs:

    ```
    ${mount-target-DNS}:/ ${efs-mount-point} nfs4 nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 0 0
    ```

-   FS gives a `mount-target-DNS` that's something like `fs-XXXXXXX.efs.REGION.amazonaws.com`.
+   FS gives a `mount-target-DNS`('DNS name' listed under the 'EFS' details) that's something like `fs-XXXXXXX.efs.REGION.amazonaws.com`.
    We use `/mnt/nfs/home` for `efs-mount-point`.
    When the we run the Docker containers running Jupyter notebooks, we bind `/mnt/nfs/home` to `/home` inside the containers.